LukasKnapek/AdventureCallFX/README.md

 Gamebooks consist of sections, each of which contains a part of the story and usually some choices.
 Once player makes a choice, he continues by reading the next section associated with the choice they made.

-The goal is then to reach the ending of the story by selecting the correct choices (a good one, hopefully).
+The goal is to reach an ending of the story (the good one, hopefully) by picking the right choices.

 **What was Adventure Call FX created in?**